 Step #6 Don’t Forget about Off-Page SEO

-And the last step of doing on-page SEO for your website is to intercorporate off-page SEO strategies into your plan to boost the ranking of your pages.
+And the last step of doing on-page SEO for your website is to intercorporate off-page SEO techniques into your plan to boost the ranking of your pages.

 Unfortunately, just “publishing high-quality content” will not get you anywhere and if you want to rank your content you need to get links and lots of them.

 So, whenever you are publishing new content, you also must figure out how you will get backlinks to your web page and how many you will need.

 To find how many links you’ll need is quite simple.
 Just go to SE Ranking Keyword Research tool and write your targeted keyword and choose your targeted location.
 Then go to Organic Search Results and click on the first five domains.
 Also, you can view detailed reports to get even more results.

 And just like this, you will learn how many backlinks your competitors page have and the estimated number of how many backlinks you will need to build for your website to rank in top positions.

 And there are many different link building strategies you can use some let’s discuss some: